MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 <img alt="creat fishing lure" src="assets/quest1/create-phishing-lure.png"  width="600">
 </p>

-* Open the generated URL (https://login.dsag-red-team.com/some-key) in your browser to see the phishing page.
+* Open the generated URL (https://login.dsag-red-team.com/some-key) in your browser to see the phishing page (see right part of below image for reference).

 * Check the Evilginx3 console for the captured output so far ("new visitor has arrived" etc.).

+* Finally, supply the Entra ID credentials (+ MFA if configured) to trigger a login on SAP and see the captured data in the Evilginx3 console.

 <p align="center" width="100%">
 <img alt="new visitor" src="assets/quest1/new-visitor.png"  width="600">
 </p>

+> [!TIP]
+> Hitting `blacklisted ip address` issues?
+Verify if you executed all configuration steps correctly first.
+If still doesn't help: run the command `blacklist off` in the Evilginx3 CLI.

 ## Update the [leaderboard](https://forms.office.com/r/aYH8rh7vp5) with your progress⏱